SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 - Well suited for MD because forces are evaluated at each simulation step.
 {: .instructor_notes :}

-As with temperature control, there are different algorithms of pressure control for MD simulation.
-{: .self_study_text :}

 ## Pressure Control Algorithms
+How is pressure kept constant in a simulation?
 Barostats regulate pressure by adjusting the volume of the simulated system.
 In practice this done by scaling coordinates of each atom is a system by a small factor, so that the size of the system changes.
+As with temperature control, there are different algorithms of pressure control.
 The methods of maintaining pressure fall into categories similar to categories of temperature regulation.
 {: .self_study_text :}
 - Regulate pressure by adjusting the volume
 - In practice barostats do that by scaling coordinates of each atom by a small factor.